 One of the most underutilized tools for clean recordings is the simple use of proximity, or bringing the microphone closer to the desired sound source.
-It’s common to see content online and broadcast television with people addressing microphones at a distance of several feet or more, which is less than ideal in most scenarios.
-Try recording sound from greater than ten inches away in an apartment, office space, outdoors, or performance venue and the results will range dramatically from mediocre to poor.
-There are several main culprits that interfere with any recording, and they can be vastly attenuated just by just moving closer to the mic.
+It’s common to see content online and on broadcast television microphones several feet away from the person speaking.
+Try recording sound from greater than 12″ (.3 m) away in an apartment, office space, outdoors, or performance venue and the results will range dramatically from mediocre to poor.
+There are several main culprits that interfere with any recording, and they can be vastly reduced just by just moving closer to the mic.

 Let’s say that you’re recording a solo voiceover.
 If you record in a home or office, there’s a strong likelihood of something in your environment making unwanted noise.
 The noise may stem from a computer fan, a fluorescent light, cars passing by outside, or a ticking clock.
-Unlike microphones, our brains have sophisticated ways of “tuning out” these sounds to such a degree that we become oblivious to them.
 It’s only when you place a microphone in the room and turn up the gain that all of the ambient sounds in the environment become apparent.
-No microphone or software can fully correct for this, so there’s no “fix” to cure background noise once the audio has been recorded.
+No microphone or software can fully correct for this, so there’s no cure for background noise once the audio has been recorded.

-Moving closer to the microphone doesn’t eliminate background noise, but changes the relative balance between the undesired sounds in the ambient environment and the desired sounds.
-It’s like fishing for tuna with a whale-sized net; you’ll catch tuna, but you also catch kelp, turtles, and other fish.
+Moving closer to the microphone doesn’t eliminate background noise, but changes the relative balance between the undesired sounds in the ambient environment and the desired sound.
 Recording from a distance is like using an oversized net that picks up the desired sound but captures a myriad of unwanted sounds along with it.